leebenmorris/first-test/README.md

       ```
       createdb first_stop
       ```
       Once this is done, from the project folder command line run the following command to setup the database tables ready to receive the data from the tests.
+    - node >= 7.6
       ```
       npm run db-init-local
       ```
       If this fails to run, you may not have a recent enough version of node installed.
 Some of the code is written in es7 async/await style, which requires at least node 7.6 to run.
 If your version is older than this and you do not want to update node, then simply run instead
+    - node < 7.6
       ```
       npm run w-db-init-local
       ```
       This command will use webpack and babel to compile the code down to the version of node you are currently running (automatically detected - no input required from you!), then setup the database tables.
-4. To monitor activity on the database (local or AWS), I used [pgAdmin 4](https://www.pgadmin.org/), a free gui for interacting with PostgreSQL databases, but this is not required to run the tests.
+4. To monitor activity on the database (local or AWS), I used [pgAdmin 4](https://www.pgadmin.org/), a free gui for interacting with PostgreSQL databases.
+This is not required to run the tests, but is really helpful for making sure everyting is being saved correctly.
+    - Alternatively, the command line psql utility (automatically installed with Postgres app on the mac) the can be used.
+I found the easiest way to use this is to set up a scratch file with the necessary queries.
+For example, a basic query file might look like
+      ```sql
+      \c first_stop;

+      SELECT * FROM full_json;

+      SELECT * FROM returned_debit_items;
+      ```
+    - The '\c first-stop' ensures you are connected to the correct database.
+    - If the folowing command is run
+      ```
+      psql -f YOUR-FILENAME-HERE > result.txt
+      ```
+      the results will be piped to a text file for easier digesting or saving.
 3. Once everything is installed, cd into the project folder and from the command line run
     - node >= 7.6
     ```